opendatasoft/ods-widgets/README.md

 This software library is licensed under the MIT license.

 ### Contact
-If you have questions, you can contact us on Twitter (@opendatasoft) or simply open an GitHub issue.
+If you have questions, you can contact us on Twitter (@opendatasoft) or simply open a GitHub issue.